Senior Secondary School Certificate Examination (SSSCE) Applicants:

 General Certificate of Education (GCE) Advanced Level Applicants:

 Passes in three (3) subjects (at least, one of the passes should be Grade D or better).
 Also, the applicant must have had credit passes (Grade 6) in five GCE Ordinary Level subjects including English Language, Mathematics and a Science subject (for non-science students) and an Arts subject (for Science students).
-A pass in the General paper required.
+A pass in the General paper is required.
 Successful candidates will be placed at Level 200.

 Advanced Business Certificate Examination (ABCE) Applicants: